splunk/splunk-platform-automator/README.md

 The process is not so traight forward, since I do not know how you built your ansible inventory.
 Basically, you have to make sure everything you defined in your inventory files is reflected in the splunk_config.yml file.

-- Before you upgrade your splunkenizer environment, you have to export the inventory to a file
+- Before you upgrade your splunk automator environment, you have to export the inventory to a file
 ```
 ansible-inventory --list --export > inventory_1.txt
 ```